ltrybuch/lib-themisui/themis_components/thFilter/readme.md

 ### `th-search-row`

 The `th-search-row` element defines the search row pattern consisting of an input field and "Search" button.
-It accepts an `options` attribute which is a hash consisting of the following options:
+It accepts an `options` attribute which, if present, overrides the `options` attribute supplied to `th-filter`.
+It is a hash consisting of the following options:

 * `filterSet` is the `FilterSet` instance that the component will modify.